Education in South Africa: Information and communication technology (ICT) use in South African education used during and post-COVID-19

-Inequalities were already known in the education system in South America and COVID-19 exposed even more.
+Inequalities were already known in the education system in South Africa and COVID-19 exposed even more.
 For socioeconomically disadvantaged schools, the ability to effectively shift to online learning was elusive with the lack of resources "such as computers, tablets, the internet, skilled teachers, and other digital learning devices."^{:71} In addition to the lack of resources available for remote learning, focusing on learning while in the home environment was difficult due to lack of space available for uninterrupted learning.

 Teachers faced challenges moving their classroom content to the online environment in a short period of time, especially in rural areas.
 Teachers had limited knowledge and training regarding online platforms and technologies.
 Mpungose suggested the importance of emotional connections in the teaching and learning environment as a way to promote successful learning by sharing stories, discussion of case studies, use of critical reflection, and incorporating engaging activities in the online environment such as break out rooms for small group discussion.
 Adu et al. suggest the Department of Higher Education and Training (DHET) provide schools with digital equipment and teachers are trained in digital skills and strategies for teaching and learning in the digital arena.

 Mhlanga and Moloi suggest the COVID-19 pandemic was a motivating factor towards digital transformation in South Africa that should have already been in process.
 In the post-pandemic era, there is an increasing global call to adopt information and communication technologies (ICTs) in teaching and learning.
 Mhlanga and Moloi recommend fiscal expansion of funding for online education.
 There is also a need to equip teachers and students with ICT skills for maximum benefit of digital education and move forward in South Africa's educational goals.

 As discussed, ICT usage in South African education has slowly developed from computer use for basic functions like word processing to mobile technology and app usage by students and into web conferencing and massive distance learning prompted by the COVID-19 pandemic.
 Though barriers exist, including lack of internet infrastructure, lack of resources, and inequity in access, ICT likely will continue to be embraced in South African education.

 Performance

 An independent study by Stellenbosch University researchers found that undue union influence and "critical educational factors", including weak institutional functionality, uneducated teachers and insufficient learning time, were responsible for poor academic performance in South Africa.
-Due to poor academic performance, teen pregnancy and crime the country has a high dropout rate.
-In 2020 seven Limpopo schools (down from 9 the previous year, and among 18 nationwide) obtained a 0% pass rate in the National Senior Certificate exams.
+Due to poor academic performance, teen pregnancy, and crime the country has a high dropout rate.
+In 2020, seven Limpopo schools (down from 9 the previous year, and among 18 nationwide) obtained a 0% pass rate in the National Senior Certificate exams.
 The locally dismal performance was ascribed to uncommitted teachers, proximity of schools to taverns, inactive governing bodies and the apartheid legacy.
-School curricula and structuring of exams has been criticized as following an antiquated paradigm which does not cater to the requirements of innovation or the 4IR economy, while not addressing real-life problems like finding a job, thinking critically or conducting original research.
+School curricula and the structuring of exams have been criticized as following an antiquated paradigm which does not cater to the requirements of innovation or the 4IR economy, while not addressing real-life problems like finding a job, thinking critically or conducting original research.